I devote this section to the magical and mysterious items I might encounter in my studies.

 Conjure Spike (vector, vector, number →)

 Takes a non-air position, an axis vector, and a delay in seconds up to ten seconds long and conjures a spike at that location.
-Costs about one Amethyst Shard.
+Costs about one Amethyst Dust.

 Each spike takes about a half second to strike and deal a hefty three full hearts of damage before slowly sinking back into the ground.
 If I cast this spell where a spike has not yet disappeared, it will do nothing.
 Spikes will also throw back targets in the direction they were conjured.

 When the media courses through the boundaries of a circle, it saturates the domain inside with media, allowing far greater magical effects and flexibility of media manipulation than I am used to.
-The following are some spells which rely on that increased density of media and are to only be cast by an impetus.
+The following are some spells which rely on that increased density of media or properties of the circle itself and are to only be cast by an Impetus.

 Displace (entity, vector →)

-Teleports an entity within the circle to any other point inside within the same circle.
+Teleports an entity within the circle to another point within the same circle.
 Unlike Greater Teleport, this spell takes in world coordinates rather than an offset.
-Free.
+Costs about half of an Amethyst Dust.

 Media is the energy of thought, so it stands to reason that I should be able to simply think magic into existence rather than waving around a Staff.
 After all, I have roughly two chunks' worth of Charged Amethyst in me at my prime, double that of my Staff.
 While I can not yet shift arbitrary effects into reality, I can bring it forth a prepared Hex with a mere gesture, taking media from my inventory.